iorodeo/nano_ssr_software/basic/basic_ssr_firmware/README.txt

 Build instructions:

 1.)
 Place the SerialReceiver library directory in the users sketchbook/libraries folder.
 2.)
-Launch the Arduino IDE and open  nano_ssr_firmware.pde 3.)
+Launch the Arduino IDE and open  nano_ssr_firmware.ino 3.)
 Build the firmware and download to arduino.

 Testing from the arduion IDE.